-Eight rare plant species were observed in wetland cell W-1.
+Seven rare plant species were observed in wetland cell W-1.
 The single clump of pointed sedge first observed in this cell in 2012 is still persisting and has expanded.
 Cluster sedge, Arkansas sedge, and opaque prairie sedge are uncommon in this cell and are scattered in low areas that are not flooded for long durations.
 Tall horned beaksedge and Wolf's spikerush occur scattered at the edge of open marshes.
 Reverchon's hawthorn was found to persist outside the berm on the west side of this cell.
 A few individuals of hammock sedge that in previous years had been shaded out by willows were observed to be present in 2018 following the 2017 timber mulching activities.
-These individuals were observed during 2019.
-Woolly sedge, which has been historically observed within this cell, was found to not be present in 2018 or 2019.
+These individuals were observed again during 2019 and 2020.
+Woolly sedge, which has been historically observed within this cell, was found to not be present in 2018, 2019, or 2020.
 The locations of these rare plant species are shown on the aerial photograph contained within Appendix III.